What Will Computers Look Like in 30 Years?

 Before posting an article about the future of computers, any blogger worth their weight in silicon will research Moore's Law, the law named after Intel co-founder Gordon E. Moore.

-As I understand it, Moore's Law, (more of an observation turned prediction that has more or less held up), can be described as shown by this Intel press kit infographic:
+Moore's Law, (more of an observation turned prediction that has more or less held up), is described in this Intel infographic:

 From Boyle to Newton, the best laws are self-explanatory, come with a catchy phrase and a cool drawing.
 There is probably some research that goes along with it, but I imagine that can be exhausting.